denodrivers/postgres/docs/README.md

 #### About invalid and custom TLS certificates

-There is a miriad of factors you have to take into account when using a certificate to encrypt your connection that, if not taken care of, can render your certificate invalid.
+There is a myriad of factors you have to take into account when using a certificate to encrypt your connection that, if not taken care of, can render your certificate invalid.